 - salt and pepper to taste to taste

 - 1 cup flour

-- Whisk buttermilk, salt, and pepper in a bowl.
-Add chicken and toss to coat; cover with plastic wrap and chill 1 hour.
+- Add salt and pepper and chicken breasts to buttermilk.
+Stir well, cover with plastic wrap and chill for 1 hour in the refrigerator.

 - In the meantime, whisk flour, chile powder, salt, and pepper in a shallow bowl.